AR-Project-Studio/instalation_guide_wahoo/walleye/walleye.md

 ```
 fastboot flashing unlock
 ```
+> [!Note]
-6. If the device doesn’t automatically reboot, reboot it.
+> * If the device doesn’t automatically reboot, reboot it.
 It should now be unlocked.
-7. Since the device resets completely, you will need to re-enable USB debugging to continue.
+> * Since the device resets completely, you will need to re-enable USB debugging to continue.

 ### Repartition
 > [!Warning]